-It is celebrated in October because it is the 10th month of the year and symbolizes the first week of a baby’s life (after nine months of pregnancy) when a baby begins to breastfeed.
+World Breastfeeding Week is August 1-7, however, it is celebrated in Canada from October 1-7.
+It is celebrated in October because it is the 10th month of the year and symbolizes the first week of a baby’s life (after nine months of pregnancy) when a baby may begin to breastfeed.

 celebrates breastfeeding and milk-banking and demonstrates promotion, protection, and support for breastfeeding women and their families.
 It’s a chance for education and peer support to be done in a fun social way.

-The challenge is held the first Saturday in October of each year to see which geographic area (province, state, or territory) has the most breastfeeding babies, as a percentage of the birthrate, “latched on” at 11 am local time.
+The challenge is usually held the first Saturday in October of each year to see which geographic area (province, state, or territory) has the most breastfeeding babies, as a percentage of the birthrate, “latched on” at 11 am local time.

 guide is a helpful tool that can be printed and posted in health care facilities to promote breastfeeding, or used with families for individual or group education.